SSWConsulting/SSW.Rules.Content/rules/salary-sacrifice-electronic-devices/rule.md

 ✅ You get to choose your device - and you own it

-✅ You can get something with more grunt, or a MacBook
+✅ You can get something with more powerful than you could have without the savings

 ::: info
 **Tip:** As an added benefit, both you and your company can coordinate to [incorporate some branding into the asset](/brand-your-assets) through salary sacrifice.